Simio123/teste/README.md

 ### Nome do conteúdo:
 #### link ou pasta

-## Disciplina: FUNDAMENTOS DE MATEMÁTICA
+## DISCIPLINA: TEORIA GERAL DA ADMINISTRAÇÃO
 ### Nome do conteúdo:
 #### link ou pasta
 ### Nome do conteúdo: